 If the LWM2M Client or the LWM2M Bootstrap Server needs to convey Bootstrap Information across the Bootstrap Interface, the LWM2M Client or the LWM2M Bootstrap Server MUST establish a new secure communication session.

-If security materials (e.g. LWM2M Server URI, Security Mode, and Security Key), are changed in the LWM2M Client, the LWM2M Client MUST disconnect the existing communication session between the LWM2M Server and LWM2M Client and establish a new secure communication session between the LWM2M Server and LWM2M Client using the security mechanism and/or keys have been configured by Bootstrap Interface.
+If security materials (e.g. LWM2M Server URI, Security Mode, and Security Key), are changed in the LWM2M Client, the LWM2M Client MUST disconnect the existing communication session between the LWM2M Server and LWM2M Client and establish a new secure communication session between the LWM2M Server and LWM2M Client using the security mechanism and/or keys which have been configured by Bootstrap Interface.

 Client Registration Interface